orcaman/bqcp/README.md

       --bucket string         Your GCS bucket for the backup --config string         config file (default is $HOME/.bqcp.yaml) -h, --help                  help for bqcp
-      --max_concurrency int   the maximum number of concurrent functions making BigQuery API calls (defaults to 50) (default 50)
-      --max_errors int        the maximum errors to allow when exporting tables (defaults to 100) (default 100) --path string           optional path for the backup on GCS.
-By default the backup will be written to the match the project name on the root of the bucket (default "07-21-2019")
+      --max_concurrency int   the maximum number of concurrent functions making BigQuery API calls (defaults to 50) --max_errors int        the maximum errors to allow when exporting tables (default 100) --path string           optional path for the backup on GCS.
+By default the backup will be written to the match the project name on the root of the bucket (default "dd-MM-YYYY")
       --project string        Your Source GCP Project ID -t, --toggle                Help message for toggle